 Emergence of niche consumer segments

 The mass market will soon shrink, giving rise to a range of small yet lucrative customer segments.
-For instance, CPG industry trends like healthy foods, environmentally friendly product, and increased personalization will gain momentum.
+For instance, CPG industry trends like healthy foods, environmentally friendly products, and increased personalization will gain momentum.
 CPG companies that want to stay abreast with such CPG industry trends and effectively serve these market segments will have to be innovative and agile.

 Cross-channel shopping and growth of discounter sales

-Modern consumers now want to shop at more than one type of stores.
+Modern consumers now want to shop at more than one type of store.
 Such CPG industry trends are becoming highly popular among consumers in Western European countries.
 They are increasingly making purchases from multiple retail formats, channels, and banners.
 Furthermore, in European countries such as Italy, Spain, and Germany, discounter sales are gaining increased momentum.
 Although such CPG industry trends could prove to be a threat for branded manufacturers, it could also prove to be a great opportunity for companies that decide to venture into private-label manufacturing.